decfisher/Napier-GA-Group-H/use-cases/use-case-3.md

-USE CASE: 3 Produce a Report on the Salary of Employees in my department CHARACTERISTIC INFORMATION
+USE CASE: 3 Produce a Report on the population of all capital cities in the world, a continent and a region, organised largest to smallest.
+CHARACTERISTIC INFORMATION
 Goal in Context
-As a department manager I want to produce a report on the salary of employees in my department so that I can support financial reporting for my department.
+As an employee of the organisation I want to produce reports on all the capital cities in the world, a continent and a region.
+These reports should be organised by population from largest to smallest, for WHO.

 Scope
 Company.